 Urticaria in Adult

 In half of acute urticaria cases, the inciting factor is never identified; 40% of cases are associated with an upper respiratory infection, 9% with drugs, and 1% with foods.
-Drugs causing acute urticaria include aspirin, nonsteroidal anti-inflammatory agents (NSAIDs), morphine and codeine, penicillin and its derivatives, cephalosporins, sulfa, streptomycin, tetracycline, griseofulvin, blood products, radiographic contrast media, angiotensin-converting enzyme inhibitors, and sulfonylureas.
-Acute urticaria may also be seen as part of anaphylaxis.
+Drugs causing acute urticaria include NSAIDs, radiocontrast media, opiates, and angiotensin-converting enzyme (ACE) inhibitors.

 L50.9 – Urticaria, unspecified